-Badass Larp Talk #12: Five Rules for Staff Members
+Badass Larp Talk #12: 5 Key Tips for Staff Members

 Hey everyone!
 It’s been almost a month since my last update, so apologies for the extended absence – the end of the semester caught me a little off guard, and then a succession of larp weekends and events kept me busy.
 (I know, I know, what terrible problems to have, right?)
 So, without further ado, I present a by-request edition of BLT – specifically, answers to the question: “What advice would you give to larp staff members to make their games better?”

 1 – Learn the Entertainment Ratio

 Wait, math at a larp?
 And not in combat?
 It’s true, folks.
 One of the best lessons I ever took away from the first boffer larp I played was something my friend Matt called the “entertainment ratio.”
 It’s pretty simple, really – for any scene you set up, how many non-player characters (NPCs) are being used to entertain a particular number of player characters (PCs)?
 That’s your entertainment ratio.
 So if you send out one NPC as an impassioned artist who winds up entertaining twelve PCs with their performance, that’s a 1:12 entertainment ratio – a very good one in most games.
 On the other hand, if you use twelve NPCs to set up a special module for three PCs, that’s a 12:3 ratio (or 4:1 if you like reducing things correctly).
 Chances are that’s a really intense, immersive experience for those three PCs, no question, but it might not be the best investment of your staff members if it means 40 other PCs are sitting around bored while waiting for staff members to answer their questions, portray crucial NPCs or otherwise make an appearance in the game.